(Buda) Western High School “Rams”

 The History of the Western High School Rams

-Buda is located in Bureau County, 15 miles southwest of Princeton along Illinois State Route 40 and the Burlington Northern-Sante Fe line from Chicago to Los Angeles.
+Buda (population 482) is located in Bureau County, 15 miles southwest of Princeton along Illinois State Route 40 and the Burlington Northern-Sante Fe line from Chicago to Los Angeles.
 It’s population is around 600, despite being considered as a “ghost town” of Illinois.

 “In 1995, at the now Bureau Valley South (temporary BVHS campus), the name of the new school district was announced to the high school and communities.
 After a long, drawn-out light and fog show with the first track from Ridin’ the Storm Out playing in the background, a sign revealing the name to be “Bureau Valley High School” was accepted positively by attendees.